THE NO BUDGET CLOSET DOORS!

 - DIY NIGHTSTAND FROM 2X4’S

 Installing the hardware + Video!

-So I’m not going to lie the hardware installation was the most intimating part for me.
-I was pleasantly surprised because It’s a lot easier then it seems.
+So I’m not going to lie the hardware installation was the most intimating part for me but I honestly wouldn’t change a things about these DIY closet doors!
+It was actually a pleasant surprise because they were a lot easier to install then it seamed.
 Since I was so carried away figuring it out I totally forgot to take photos.
-I however make a video of it.
+I did however make a video of it.
 If installing hardware for your closet doors is something you want to learn this video might be helpful.

 Okay finally here’s what my closet looks looked like before!

 Also shown in these photos are my new candle holders😍😁!
 A few weeks ago I really wanted some black candle holders.
 Hobby lobby had cute ones but, I decided to make my my own.
 I got some metal at home depot and Tony helped me shape into a candle holder.
 It was super easy to make and took under 15 minutes to finish.
 The solid one is made from concrete. 😀